-You can start your own T-Shirt business right there at home.
+You can start your own T-shirt business right there at home.
 You might want to do that to start earning some extra income or you might just want to do it to have an extra collection of fine T-Shirts.
 Either way, you can get it done easily.
-Here is a compilation of easy ways to make T-Shirts on your own at home.
+Here is a compilation of easy ways to make T-shirts on your own at home.

 Easy Ways To Make Personalized T-Shirts At Home